-The kung pao chicken we have come to love and crave today is quite different from the authentic version of this recipe.
+The kung pao chicken we have come to love and crave today differs from the authentic version.

-Originating in the Sichuan Province of south-western China, the classic Sichuan version is always made with chicken and generous amounts of Sichuan peppercorns.
+Originating in the Sichuan Province of southwestern China, the classic Sichuan version is always made with chicken and generous amounts of Sichuan peppercorns.
 Sichuan peppercorns, a popular ingredient in Sichuan cooking, produce a unique numbing or tingling flavor.
 This classic version is also made with dried Sichuan-style chili peppers, peanuts, and leeks as the primary vegetable addition.

-The popular Westernized version of this stir fry, known as Kung Pao Chicken or Kung Po, may consist of marinated chicken with orange juice, ginger, and garlic, or, as in this version, a combination including both classic ingredients (Shaoxing wine with Sichuan peppercorns) and western ingredients (ginger, garlic, soy sauce, bell peppers).
+The popular Westernized version of this stir fry, known as Kung Pao Chicken or Kung Po, may consist of marinated chicken with orange juice, ginger, and garlic or, as in this version, a combination of both classic ingredients (Shaoxing wine with Sichuan peppercorns) and western ingredients (ginger, garlic, soy sauce, bell peppers).